dadebulba/dadebulba/README.md

 [![Visits Badge](https://badges.pufler.dev/visits/dadebulba/dadebulba)](https://badges.pufler.dev)

-#### I'm a Web Developer based in Mantua (IT :italy:) with passion for Innovation :rocket: and Machine Learning :robot:
+#### I'm a Web Developer based in Mantua (IT) with passion for Innovation :rocket: and Machine Learning :robot:

 - :office: I’m currently working at [AliasLab](https://www.aliaslab.net)
 - 👨‍💻 I have experience with Angular, NodeJS and Tensorflow